4.3.3 Implementing court orders made under the child support legislation

 Where a departure order is in force that covers only some of the children of the relationship, or where the order has ceased to be in force for some of the children, the Registrar will make a 'mixed assessment'.
 Some of the children will be assessed in accordance with the departure order and others in accordance with the child support formula, as appropriate.

-Ideally, a court order that sets a rate of child support for more than one child will state how much is payable for each of the children.
+A court order or agreement that sets a rate of child support for more than one child should ideally state how much is payable for each of the children.
 In the absence of such a statement, the Registrar cannot apportion the amount between the children.
-The child support assessment will continue to reflect the full amount payable under the order when a terminating event happens in relation to one or more of the children.
+When the court order or agreement ends in relation to one or more of the children and the order does not specify an amount for each child, the Register will continue to reflect the full amount payable under that order or agreement.

-Court orders and agreements can suspend or reduce the liability when a parent is unemployed.
-Where a clause is ambiguous or uncertain, the Registrar will discuss the problem with both parents to try to obtain agreement about the intention of the clause.
+Court orders and child support agreements can suspend or reduce the liability when a parent is unemployed.
+Where a clause is ambiguous or uncertain, Services Australia will discuss the problem with both parents to try to obtain agreement about the intention of the clause.
 If the parents are unable to agree on the intention of the clause, the Registrar will take the following issues into account when interpreting the court order.

 Many court orders and agreements allow for a reduced liability during periods when a parent is 'in receipt of unemployment benefits'.
 A difficulty arises when a parent is not employed but is not receiving an unemployment benefit, or is receiving another type of benefit.
 A broad interpretation will be given to the term 'unemployment benefits'.
-The Registrar may apply such a clause where the person is receiving a social security benefit or pension as a result of not being in employment (e.g. Disability Support Pension or Sickness Allowance).
-However, if a parent is receiving benefits but their employment hasn't been terminated the parent is still employed.
+The Registrar may apply such a clause where the person is receiving an income tested benefit or pension as a result of not being in employment (for example, disability support pension).
+However, a parent is still employed if they are receiving benefits but their employment hasn't been terminated.

-A court can make an order that varied a parent's liability in a current period of unemployment, or one that applies during any period of unemployment.
+A court can make an order that varies a parent's liability in a current period of unemployment, or one that applies during any period of unemployment.

-'The amount payable is to be reduced to $10 per week until F gains full-time employment' applies to F's current period of unemployment.
+Example: An order states that the amount payable is to be reduced to $10 per week until Kylie gains full-time employment.
+This applies to Kylie's current period of unemployment.

-'The amount payable is to be reduced to $10 per week during periods when F is not in full-time employment' applies whenever F is unemployed after the date of the order.
+Example: An order states that the amount payable is to be reduced to $10 per week during periods when Kylie is not in full-time employment.
+This applies whenever Kylie is not in full-time employment after the date of the order.

-Orders and agreements sometimes contain a provision providing for a reduction in child support payable if the child is self-supporting.
-Where a clause is ambiguous or uncertain the problem will be discussed with both parents to obtain agreement about the intention of the clause.
+Court orders and child support agreements sometimes contain a provision providing for a reduction in child support payable if the child is self-supporting.
+Where a clause is ambiguous or uncertain, Services Australia will discuss the problem with both parents to obtain agreement about the intention of the clause.
 If the parents are unable to agree on the intention of the clause, the Registrar will interpret the clause in the following way.

-The Registrar must be satisfied that the child is, in fact, supporting himself or herself.
-The Registrar will not consider whether or not the child is capable of being self-supporting or should be self-supporting (although this may provide a reason for a change of assessment in appropriate cases).
+The Registrar must be satisfied that the child is self-supporting.
+The Registrar will not consider whether or not the child is capable of being self-supporting or should be self-supporting.

-In determining whether a child is self-supporting, the Registrar will determine the child's actual income and whether the child is paying for his or her basic living expenses without financial support from another person.
-Basic living expenses include accommodation, food, household utilities and transport costs.
-The Registrar will disregard social security payments the child is receiving except where the child is not living with the payee.
-If the child is also making lifestyle choices which would not be available without an independent source of income (for example, buying a car), the child is more likely to be self-supporting.
+In determining whether a child is self-supporting, the Registrar will determine the child's actual income and whether the child is paying for their basic living expenses without financial support from another person.
+Basic living expenses include accommodation, food, utilities and transport costs.
+The Registrar will disregard any entitlement the child (or another person) has to an income tested pension, allowance or benefit (CSA Act section 3(2)(c)(ii)).
+If the child is also making lifestyle choices that would not be available without an independent source of income (for example, buying a car), the child is more likely to be self-supporting.

 If the child is living away from home, the Registrar will consider whether the payee continues to have care and control of the child or whether the child is living independently from the payee and meeting their own costs.
 The Registrar will consider whether there has been a terminating event.

-If the child continues to live with the payee, they will be self-supporting if they pay a reasonable contribution towards household expenses including accommodation, utilities and food and groceries or if they pay board equal to this amount to the payee.
-If the child is living with the payee but is not contributing towards those household expenses or is making a nominal contribution only, the Registrar will find that the child is not self-supporting.
+If the child continues to live with the payee, they will be self-supporting if they pay a reasonable contribution towards household expenses including accommodation, food, utilities and transport costs, or if they pay board equal to this amount to the payee.
+If the child is living with the payee but is not contributing towards those household expenses, or is only making a nominal contribution, the Registrar will find that the child is not self-supporting.

 Children in full-time education

-Orders sometimes state that they are to operate until a child ceases to be in full-time education or until they finish a particular level of education such as secondary schooling.
-Where a clause is ambiguous or uncertain the problem will be discussed with both parents to try to obtain agreement about the intention of the clause.
+Court orders and child support agreements sometimes state that they are to operate until a child ceases to be in full-time education or until they finish a particular level of education such as secondary schooling.
+Where a clause is ambiguous or uncertain, Services Australia will discuss the problem with both parents to try to obtain agreement about the intention of the clause.
 If the parents are unable to agree on the intention of the clause, the Registrar will consider the following issues when interpreting the clause.

-If the child has finished school and is studying at an institution that considers the child as a full-time student, the Registrar will generally accept that the child is in full-time education.
+If the child has finished secondary school and is studying at an institution that considers the child as a full-time student, the Registrar will generally accept that the child is in full-time education.
+See 3.5.6 for more information.

 Orders & notations

-An order for a change to the assessment made by consent under Part 7 of the CSA Act can sometimes contain notations, notes or annotations to draw attention to actions the parents have taken or will take in the future.
-Whilst a notation can indicate the parents' intentions, they are not orders and cannot be registered or vary an assessment.
+A court order made by consent under Part 7 of the CSA Act for a departure from an assessment can sometimes contain notations, notes or annotations to draw attention to actions the parents have taken or will take in the future.
+While a notation can indicate the parents' intentions, they are not orders and cannot be registered or vary an assessment.

 Such notations, however, may refer to the payment of expenses and support a proposition that a parent has agreed that they are separately or jointly responsible for certain payments.
-They may, therefore, form part of the evidence the Registrar considers in determining the parties' intentions for purposes such as non-agency payments or change of assessment matters.
+Therefore, they may form part of the evidence the Registrar considers in determining the parents' intentions for purposes such as non-agency payments or change of assessment matters.

-An order may contain information in the form of recitals.
-Recitals, generally, are statements setting out the facts and providing background that are considered by a court when making the order.
-Recitals often include a statement indicating the intention of the parties, however, recitals are usually not a legally binding part of the order.
+A court order may contain information in the form of recitals.
+Recitals are generally statements setting out the facts and providing background that are considered by a court when making the order.
+Recitals often include a statement indicating the intention of the parents.
+However, recitals are usually not a legally binding part of the order.
 Recitals are often helpful when interpreting the order if there is any ambiguity in the clauses and words used in the order.